INSIGHT-Little-known Hollywood investor poised to score with Twitter IPO

 money to purchase the stock.

-on a deal to buy more than $400 million worth of Twitter shares
+deal to buy more than $400 million worth of Twitter shares in

 , Saudi Prince Alwaleed's investment company, to buy an